polterguy/polterguy.github.io/tutorials/extending-hyperlambda/index.md

 ```

 Congratulations, you have now created your first Hyperlambda
 keyword.
-The above keyword, simply adds to integer values, and
+The above keyword, simply adds two integer values, and
 returns the result.
 If you recompile your Magic backend, you can
 immediately consume your keyword in an HTTP endpoint, by creating
 a new file in your _"/modules/tutorials/"_ folder, and name your